watir/watirbook/elements/link.md

 Let's take a closer look at one HTML element.
 Links are probably the most popular of all HTML elements, so it would be just fair to start there.
 Usually, you can recognize a link on a web page because it's text is underlined.

 There are two ways of accessing the link, `browser.a` and `browser.link`.
-Both of them do the same thing, but `browser.a` is not supported in older Watir gems and in safariwatir.
+Both of them do the same thing, but `browser.a` is not supported in older versions of watir gem and in safariwatir.

 You could access the link in a lot of ways (alphabetically): `after?`, `class`, `css`, `href`, `html`, `id`, `index`, `name`, `text`, `url`, `xpath` and multiple attributes.